 1) Track Inspectors: Each club shall appoint a club Track Inspector to be responsible for track safety.
 These club track inspectors are to liaise with the NTSO to ensure the track is maintained in a safe and satisfactory condition.
-The club track inspector has the right to stop racing should they consider the track needs repairs to ensure the surface is maintained in a safe and satisfactory condition.
+The club track inspector and/or the NTSO has the right to stop racing should they consider the track needs repairs to ensure the surface is maintained in a safe and satisfactory condition.